top of page

 3. A Gift Should Add Value, Not Guilt

 The purpose of a gift is to bring joy, not guilt.
-If a gift doesn’t align with your lifestyle, preferences, or needs, it’s okay to release it.
+If a gift doesn’t align with your lifestyle, preferences, or needs, learning to declutter without guilt is a key step in emotional decluttering.

 5. Create a System for Unwanted Gifts

-As professional organizers, we recommend a streamlined process for handling gifts that don’t fit into your life:
+As Kelowna's expert professional organizers, we recommend a streamlined process for handling gifts that don’t fit into your life:

 • Evaluate: Ask yourself if the item aligns with your needs or values.